Here’s the MileLion’s review of the UOB Lady’s Card, which despite the name, now welcomes applications from one and all, regardless of your plumbing.

 The UOB Lady’s Solitaire has an annual fee of S$410.40, also waived for the first year.
 The fee for the two supplementary cards is waived in perpetuity, with the third card onwards charged at S$194.40 per year.

+It’s up to you to monitor your statement and request a waiver when this happens.
 Look at the expiry date on your credit card- the month corresponds to the month your annual fee will be charged.

 How many miles do I earn?